 \section{Abstract}

 Over all non-prime finite fields, we construct some recursive towers of function fields with many rational places.
 Thus we obtain a substantial improvement on all known lower bounds for Ihara's quantity $A(\ell)$, for $\ell = p^n$ with $p$ prime and $n>3$ odd.
-A modular interpretation of the towers is given as well.
+We relate the explicit equations to Drinfeld modular varieties.